Diffractor is designed to manage a collection of photos and videos on your PC.

 Diffractor calculates the presence of files in the collection.
 The presence indicates if a file exists or is duplicated in the collection.
 It also indicates if an item has sidecars.

-The presence tooltip lists the files that diffractor has located.
+The presence tooltip lists the files that diffractor has detected.
 Duplicates in red and sidecars in green.

 Presence also works for files outside the collection.
 Use it to check if files on an old memory card are missing from the collection.
 Simply open the memory card and group files by presence.
 Files can: